EdAlegrid/m2m-can/README.md

   led1.on();
   led2.off();

-  // watch data changes in a cyclic mode
-  // built-in within the watch method can.watch('can0', {id:temp_id}, (err, data) => { // watch interval defaults to 100 ms
+  // watch for changes in your data can.watch('can0', {id:temp_id}, (err, data) => { // watch interval defaults to 100 ms
     if(err) return console.error('can watch error', err.message);

-    data.payload = i2c.getTemp();
+    // set payload property to your data source data.payload = i2c.getTemp();

     // if data value has changed, send data to CAN bus if(data.change === true){
       console.log('send temp data', data.payload);
       led2.pulse(200);
-      can.send('can0', data.id, data.payload);
+      can.send('can0', temp_id, data.payload);
     }
     else{
       console.log('no data change');